-I set up a simple code as part of the filename so I can recognise the song without needing to resort to a program, which displays mp3 tags.
-When setting up playlists I find this enormously helpful.
+I set up a simple code for filenames so I can recognise the song without needing to resort to a program, which displays mp3 tags.
+When creating playlists, I find this enormously helpful.
 It does not take long to get used to it.

 Here is an example: Can_SonarYnadaMas_VS^W

-After the __ follows a sensibly shortened version of the title, followed by another __ and a capital letter, which refers to the styles of Tango.
+After the __ follows a sensible abbreviation of the title, followed by another __ and a capital letter, which refers to the styles of Tango.

-When there is nothing after the title it means the piece is a ‘normal’ Tango.
-Of course, sometimes there follows an __S, which means it’s a song.
+When there is nothing after the title, it means it’s a ‘normal’ Tango.
+So far the only thing, which can follow is __S, which means it’s a song, as above.

 ^W means I have done more than half an hours work.
-For info on what else I do look under My Style of Dusting.
+For info on what else I do with a song, look at My Style of Dusting.

-Sometimes I add a lower case s after the W to indicate, it’s in stereo.
+Sometimes I added a lower case s after the W to indicate, the song has been recorded in stereo.

-It’s a Canaro piece called Sonar y nada mas, it’s a Vals, a song and I have done more than half an hours work on it.
+It’s a Canaro song called Sonar y nada mas, it’s a Vals, a song and I have done more than half an hours work on it.